RIP21/with-styled-class-names/README.md

-You basically pass 3rd party Component to be styled, and then an object with keys as name of the props, and values as Tagged Template Literals with CSS, or with `styled-component` form which styles will be derived.
+You basically pass 3rd party Component to be styled, and then an object with keys as name of the props, and values as Tagged Template Literals with CSS, or with `styled-component` from which styles will be derived.
-Take a look at the example having both of the options.
+Take a look at the example that have both of the options.

 [![Edit with-class-names example](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/k9zzro0wm7)